Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 There comes a time in every cyclocross season where you feel like it's rained consistently for the last week or more and your current mixed or dry conditions cx tires will send you squirming into corners at your next race.
 That's when you bring out the 'big guns'.
 And by big guns, I mean your mud weaponry.

 Aimed at cx racing in the mud, the Vittoria Cross XL pro is a newcomer to the marketplace.
-Italian tire powerhouse Vittoria rarely brings out a new tire so when they do there's bound to be some good reasoning behind it so here's a review of my experience.
+Italian tire powerhouse Vittoria rarely brings out a new tire, so when they do there's bound to be some good reasoning behind it.
+Here's a review of my experience with these tires.

 A Rare Occasion: Vittoria Debuts a Brand New Tire

-It’s rare for Vittoria to bring out new tires as much of their tire line-up has been pretty stable for years so the edition of a new tire to their range was always going to catch my attention as their range seems exceptionally well thought through and after previous winters of sliding around, I thought it will be a step forward for my racing.
+It’s rare for Vittoria to bring out new tires, as much of their tire line-up has been pretty stable for years.
+The addition of a new tire to their range immediately caught my attention as their range seems exceptionally well thought through and after previous winters of sliding around, I thought it would be a step forward for my racing.